Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Outline of the protocol

-This ensures that the measurement outcomes can be partitioned into subsets that also multiply to the identity.
-Thus, it only remains to show that those partitions are sized $O(\log(n))$ and that the reordering of the sites according to this partition can be performed via a $O(\rm{polylog}(N))$ depth circuit.
-As we will show in the next section, one can construct transformations such that the probability of encountering cases that require permutation circuits of depth exceeding $O(\mathrm{polylog}(N))$ vanishes in the thermodynamic limit $N \to \infty$.
+This global constraint ensures that the measurement outcomes can be partitioned into subsets whose product is the identity.
+It then remains to show that those partitions are sized $O(\log n)$ with high probability, and that the corresponding reordering of sites can be implemented by a circuit of depth $O(\polylog N)$.
+As we will show in the next section, one can construct transformations in such a way that the probability of encountering cases requiring permutation circuits of depth exceeding $O(\polylog N)$ vanishes in the thermodynamic limit $N \to \infty$.

-We will show that a protocol of the above form directly leads to the trivialization of all SPT phases---the protocol transforms SPT states to separable states in the trivial phase, Note that this also implies the reverse direction as two copies of an SPT phase also belong to the trivial phase~\cite{Schuch2011_Phases2}.
-Moreover, we will show that similar, but slightly more sophisticated protocols also lead to a trivialization of the non-normal phases.
+A protocol of the above form yields an asymptotically deterministic trivialization of all SPT phases: after $M-1$ measurement rounds, the state is supported only on one-dimensional irreps, allowing a final symmetric rank-1 measurement that produces a separable state in the trivial phase.
+This also implies the reverse transformation, as two copies of an SPT phase belong to the trivial phase~\cite{Schuch2011_Phases2}.
+Moreover, we will show that similar---though slightly more involved---protocols also lead to a trivialization of the non-normal (GHZ-type) phases.